 Single-detached homes make up the majority of housing in the area.
 As the city grows the mix of housing is changing, with a proportional decline in single family residences and an increase in multi-family housing types.
-In total, there were 39,165 dwelling units in the City of Nanaimo at the time of the 2016 Census.
+In total, there were 39,165 dwelling units in the City of Nanaimo at the time of the 2016 Census and 41,687 in 2020.